Q – Hi Adrian! If you could give just one tip on how to photograph fire performers, what would it be?

-So what makes a great photo?
-Three simple elements:
+So, in photojournalism, what makes a great photo?
+It takes just three simple elements:

-Adversity – An opponent, a sidewalk, rain, Donald Trump, racism, you get the idea.
+- Against Adversity – An opponent, a sidewalk, rain, Donald Trump, racism, you get the idea

 In the case of a great sports photograph, the most memorable images capture, in an single instant, a three-way marriage of:

 In the example photograph, those elements are demonstrated by the combination of the basketball player taking a shot for Amherst High School, off-balance, while nearly triple-teamed as her teammate and the crowd behind her anxiously watches.
 The photograph also leaves you with potential unanswered questions: